bluekitchen/btstack/chipset/README.md

 Nordic Semiconductor does not officially have Bluetooth chipsets with HCI interface, but their documentation on the nRF5 series is complete and very informative.
 TI and Nordic also provide excellent support via their respective web forum.

-Infineon acquired Cypress Semiconductor Corporation in 2020, which acquired the Bluetooth + Wifi division of Broadcom in 2016 provides support via their Community Forum.
-In addition, firmware updates (PatchRAM files) for Bluetooth + Wifi controllers are available via [Murata's Cypress GitHub](https://github.com/murata-wireless/cyw-bt-patch).
+Infineon acquired Cypress Semiconductor Corporation in 2020.
+Cypress had acquired Broadcom's Bluetooth + Wi-Fi division in 2016 and provides support via its Community Forum.
+In addition, firmware updates (PatchRAM files) for Bluetooth + Wi-Fi controllers are available via [Murata's Cypress GitHub](https://github.com/murata-wireless/cyw-bt-patch).

 CSR, which has been acquired by Qualcomm, provides all relevant information on their Support website after signing an NDA.